uom-resquant/modelling_book/docs/08_logistic_regression.md

 One of the problems with taking this approach is that the choice of the cut-off point can be arbitrary, and yet this cut-off point will impact the sensitivity and specificity of the model.
 There is a trade-off between sensitivity and specificity.
 Given a fixed accuracy, more of one will result in less of the other.

-So if we use a different cut-off point, say .75, the classification table would look like this:
+So if we use a different cut-off point, say .75, the classification table would look like this.
+Note that to do this, we create our own function called `precision` -- the R code itself is much more advanced that this course, so don't worry too much about that.
+It's a demonstration of calculating specificity and sensitivity.

 ``` r